top of page

 Is COC better than glass for diagnostics?

-For most diagnostic applications, COC offers comparable optical clarity with much faster, scalable, and cost-effective manufacturing.
+For most diagnostic applications, COC offers comparable clarity with significantly faster and more cost-effective manufacturing.

 Can thermoplastics achieve similar feature sizes to silicon?

-While silicon can reach smaller features, thermoplastics offer sufficient resolution (~5µm) for most microfluidic channels.
+While silicon can achieve slightly smaller features, thermoplastics meet the resolution requirements (~5 µm) for most applications.

 Are thermoplastic chips reliable for clinical use?